Nexalyze/Nexalyze.github.io/_pages/about.md

 ---

-I am an [MSIT](https://www.linkedin.com/school/meghnadsahainstituteoftechnology/) undergraduate with a strong interest in **Artificial Intelligence** and **Machine Learning**.
-Inspired by the world of technology, I'm now working on the [SIH-2024 Hackathon](https://www.sih.gov.in/), sharing AI/ML ideas across several platforms and constantly honing my talents.
-My primary focus is on mastering my collegecoursework, contributing to open-source projects, and applying predictive models to real-world problems and creative applications.

-I have a solid academic foundation, practical expertise with AI and ML projects, and thrive in collaborative contexts.
-I'm constantly willing to learn and contribute, both individually and together.
+I’m an undergrad at [MSIT](https://www.linkedin.com/school/meghnadsahainstituteoftechnology/) with a passion for **Artificial Intelligence** and **Machine Learning**.
+My fascination with technology started early, inspired by the magic of movies like _Iron Man_, and now I’m on a mission to turn that inspiration into innovation.

+### 🌟 Current Focus

+- 📚 Mastering my college courses
+- 🛠️ Working on [SIH-2024](/posts/2024/09/SIH2024/) Hackathon Project
+- 🐦 Sharing AIML projects on [X/Twitter](https://X.com/sourize_)
+- ✍️ Updating [My Blog](/year-archive/) with latest insights
+- 🧠 Exploring ideas from predictive models to fun games

 <p align="center"><a href="/aboutme/">🔍 Dive deeper into my journey</a></p>